rathena/rathena/doc/script_commands.md

 ### Multiple Lines

-To display multiple lines of message while only using a single 'mes' command, use the script command in the following format:
+To display multiple lines of message while only using a single '`mes`' command, use the script command in the following format:

 ```cpp